 In addition to Wellman Farm remaining compliant with the existing Lowell Zoning Ordinance, our executive management team and General Counsel will continually engage with the City of Lowell to remain up to date with local codes zoning ordinances and by-laws, to remain fully compliant with these requirements.
 Our executive team enjoys a positive working relationship with the City, and we have consulted with the City on details of our plan for initiation of the cultivation facility.
-We intend to continue a dialogue to ensure that no adverse regulatory issues arise with the City.
-To that end, the Host Community Agreement executed between Wellman Farm and the City of Lowell provides for an annual meeting and review of operating status for the cultivation facility.
+We intend to continue a dialogue to ensure that no adverse regulatory issues arise with the City of Lowell provides for an annual meeting and review of operating status for the cultivation facility.
 Should any unexpected issue arise, we will be in a position to address that issue with the City of